Skip to content

 Less than to read

-Step 1: Download Postman
+Step 1: Get Bruno

-Step 2: Get the Postman collection
+Step 2: Get the Bruno Collection

-Step 3: Import the Postman collection
+Step 3: Import the Bruno Collection and Environment

 1. Unzip the JSON format files from the downloaded ZIP archive.

-2. Open Postman.
+2. Open Bruno

-3. From the main menu, select File > Import.
+3. From the main menu, select File > Import

 If you want to learn more about the Provider API, we’ve put together some use cases as a guide.
 These detail the core processes exposed by the Provider API.
 Find out more in the provider flows section.